 Gas introduced into the barn or whole house gassing

 This method is the exposure of birds in their housing to an increasing gas concentration.
 In general, this means that the barn is equipped with gas measuring units and gas tubing for the injection of gas.
 The barn is closed, and ventilation and other openings are sealed.
 The gas is injected which results in a gradual increase of the Gas.
 In practice mainly CO2 is applied as this gas is most easy to apply and the desired concentration of >45% CO2 in the breathing air can be reached relatively quickly.
+Use of liquid nitrogen or gaseous nitrogen to achieve anoxic (O2<2%) conditions is another emerging method with animal welfare benefits due to nitrogen being nonaversive.

 Animal welfare concerns

 There is no immediate loss of consciousness.
-Inhalation of increased concentrations of gas while conscious cause respiratory distress.
+Inhalation of increased concentrations of carbon dioxide while conscious cause pain, fear, and respiratory distress.

 The induction of the gas makes noise and can lead to a fear response from the birds